Skip to main content

 • (The) Social enterprise movement

-a global effort to promote and support businesses that prioritise social and environmental objectives alongside financial sustainability.
+A global effort to promote and support businesses that prioritise social and environmental objectives alongside financial sustainability.
 It encompasses a diverse range of actors who work together to create an enabling sector for social enterprises to thrive.
 The movement aims to transform traditional business models and economic systems to be more equitable, and sustainable, addressing pressing societal challenges.
 It advocates for greater recognition and resources for social enterprises as key drivers of positive social and environmental impact.

 • Triple bottom line